-India is gearing up for the country’s second orbital space launch of the year on Friday, involving a Geosynchronous Satellite Launch Vehicle Mk.II delivering the GSAT-9 communications satellite to orbit to support television distribution over India and other Asian countries as well as augmenting space-based navigation data to allow aircraft to more accurately navigate through Indian airspace.
+India is gearing up for the country’s second orbital space launch of the year on Friday, involving a Geosynchronous Satellite Launch Vehicle Mk.II delivering the GSAT-9 communications satellite to orbit to support communication services and television distribution over India and other Asian countries.

 GSLV Mk.II is targeting liftoff at 11:27 UTC on Friday from the Second Launch Pad at the Satish Dhawan Space Center on India’s east coast.
 Firing up its powerful solid-fueled core stage and four liquid boosters, GSLV will be headed to the south east to reach an elliptical Geostationary Transfer Orbit after firing its hypergolic second stage and cryogenic third stage to send the 2,230-Kilogram satellite on its way around 17 minutes after liftoff.

 Friday’s launch will open a busy period for India’s space program with three launches scheduled through June utilizing all three operational orbital rockets in ISRO’s fleet.
 GSLV will fire the opening salvo on Friday with GSAT-9, to be followed in late May by the PSLV workhorse that will transport the CartoSat-2E imaging satellite and 36 secondary payloads to orbit and in June, India plans to launch its biggest rocket, the GSLV Mk.III or LVM3, on its first orbital mission with the GSAT-19E communications satellite.

 Per current plans, 2017 will see a total of five PSLV missions, a pair of flights with the GSLV Mk.II and the high-profile GSLV Mk.III mission that will test India’s most-powerful cryogenic engine for the first time in flight.